HIPAA Compliance & Healthcare Collaboration Tools: What You Need to Know

 Make sure employees adhere to the policies with an automated community management solution that detects and responds to sensitive information sharing in public and private areas of the tool.

 Prevent HIPAA Omnibus Rule Violations in Enterprise Collaboration

 The HIPAA Omnibus Rule requires organizations to limit the flow of information inside and outside a private network.

-How do I prevent HIPAA Omnibus Rule Violations in Workplace or Yammer?
+How do I prevent HIPAA Omnibus Rule Violations in Workplace, Teams or Slack?

-Leverage an eDiscovery solution that builds a searchable archive of all communications in Workplace or Yammer.
+Leverage an eDiscovery solution that builds a searchable archive of all communications in collaboration tools, including revisions and deletions.